-Your property is qualified property if it is one of the follow-
+Your property is qualified property if it is one of the following.

-- Qualified Liberty Zone property. - Qualified Gulf Opportunity Zone (GO Zone) property. - Certain property with a long production period or certain noncommercial aircraft either placed in service or manufactured in the GO Zone, Rita GO Zone, or Wilma GO Zone before January 1, 2007. - Qualified cellulosic biomass ethanol plant property acquired by purchase after December 20, 2006.
+- Qualified Liberty Zone property. - Qualified Gulf Opportunity Zone (GO Zone) property. - Qualified cellulosic biomass ethanol plant property acquired by purchase after December 20, 2006.

 The following discussions provide information about the types of qualified property listed above for which you can take the special depreciation allowance.